openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

     if (p.age > 30) { // getter is called
       // do something
     }
+    p.age(17) // Compile-time error: setter is used as a method let x = p.age() // Compile-time error: getter is used as a mehtod

 A class can define a getter, a setter, or both with the same name.
 If both a getter and a setter with a particular name are defined, then both must have the same accessor modifiers.
 Otherwise, a :index:`compile-time error` occurs.

-Accessors can be implemented by using a private field to store its value (as in the example above).
+Accessors can be implemented by using a private field or fields to store the data (as in the example above).

 .. index::
    accessor